 For more help, read our definitive guide on siting instructions with mounting ideas and solutions here.

 The home weather station market continues to advance each year.
-The latest models now incorporate smart home features, expandability options, and user-friendly internet connectivity.
+The latest and best home weather stations now incorporate smart home features, expandability options, and user-friendly internet connectivity.
 Observing the weather at home with a personal weather station has never been easier.

-If you are looking for the perfect mix of value and functionality, the Ambient Weather WS-2902A Osprey WiFi 10-in-1 will be the best weather station for you.
+If you are looking for the perfect mix of value and functionality, the Ambient Weather WS-2902C Osprey WiFi 10-in-1 will be the best weather station for you.
 The built-in WiFi connectivity allows a straightforward setup, and the smart home options are unrivaled.
-The WS-2902A is an excellent unit for aspiring weather enthusiasts and first-time weather station owners.
+The WS-2902C is an excellent unit for aspiring weather enthusiasts and first-time weather station owners.

 If you need to add additional sensors to your station, then we recommend the Ambient Weather WS-2000 Smart Weather Station.
-It has the same sensor suite as the best-selling WS-2902A with the added capability to connect up to 8 additional thermo-hygrometer sensors and a PM2.5 air quality sensor.
+It has the same sensor suite as the best-selling WS-2902C, with the added capability to connect additional thermo-hygrometer sensors, soil moisture sensors, probed thermometers, leak detectors, a lightning detector, and an indoor and outdoor PM2.5 air quality sensor.
 This upgraded model also has one of the best display consoles we’ve seen.

 If you are an avid weather enthusiast and money is not an issue, we recommend the Davis Instruments Vantage Pro2.
 It is by far the most accurate home weather station available.
 This station is in a class of its own.